suffolklibraries/lgc/content/collections/events/blank-page-casting-03-01.md

     content:
       -
         type: text
-        text: "Learn how to make personalised journals to plan ideas and create a positive mindset for the new year.\_This workshop is part of "
+        text: 'Learn how to use clay to sculpt your creations and cast them into a final piece.
+This workshop is part of ' -
-      -
         type: text
         marks: